amassiro/CMGsetup/HEM2018/README.md

 In the mean time, we suggest analysts to check the possible impact of the undercalibration of this region in the following way.
-In MC, scale down the jet energy by
+In MC, scale down the jet energy by:

     20 % for jets with -1.57 <phi< -0.87 and -2.5<eta<-1.3
     35 % for jets with -1.57 <phi< -0.87 and -3.0<eta<-2.5

 (all jets with pt>15 GeV passing the tight ID -in order to reject muons/electrons-, and propagate this to the MET as well) Then check the change with respect to the nominal calibration.